SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativeinfo.md

 Has the pre-calculated (from ERP) price information been overridden, and how.

 If the user has filled out the discountpercentage field, then the UserValueOverride field is set to OverridePercent.
-(The DiscountAmount, EarningPercent, EarningAmount and TotalPrice fields are calculated based on the discountPercent.)
+(The DiscountAmount, EarningPercent, EarningAmount, and TotalPrice fields are calculated based on the discountPercent.)

 ## string VATInfo